bmuschko/gaelyk-jsonlib-plugin/README.md

 * `plugins.json.lib.name`: the library name (here: JSON-lib)
 * `plugins.json.lib.version`: the library version

-Unfortunately, the `JsonGroovyBuilder` provided by JSON-lib has a [bug](http://sourceforge.net/tracker/?func=detail&aid=3022114&group_id=171425&atid=857928) which prevents it from building the JSON correctly from a Groovy script.
-This bug hasn't been fixed yet but the plugin provides a fix for it.
 You can access the [Groovy JSON builder](http://json-lib.sourceforge.net/groovy.html) in your Groovy templates and Groovlet by using the factory for it:

     jsonLibBuilderFactory.jsonLibBuilder